kbarino45/kainalu_barino_p0/README.md

 - [ ] share a joint account with another user
 - [ ] transfer money between accounts

-## Course Registration Application Details

-### User Stories

-As any kind of user, I can:
-- [ ] login with my existing credentials

-As a faculty member I can:
-- [ ] add new classes to the registration catalog
-- [ ] change the registration details for a class
-- [ ] remove a class from the registration catalog (this should unregister all registered students)

-As a student, I can:
-- [ ] register a new account with the system (must be secured with a password)
-- [ ] view classes available for registration
-- [ ] register for an open and available class
-- [ ] cancel my registration for a class (if within window)
-- [ ] view the classes that I have registered for

-## Custom Project Concept Details

-You are welcome to come up with your own project concept if you would like.
-The basic requirements of the application are as follows:
-- Persist data into a relational database
-- Allow users to interface (via the console) with an application that allows for them to create, read, update, and delete that persisted data
-- Complies with the minimum features (specified below)
-- Minimum number of user stories: 7

-Send your project concept descriptions to your trainer via Email and await concept approval.
-Additionally, please specify the following when writing up your pitch:
-- Application Name
-- High Level Description
-- User Story List

 ## Minimum Features

 All project concepts must display the following domain-independent features/requirements:

 - [ ] Use of custom data structures (do not use java.util Collection types!)
-- [ ] Basic validation of user input (e.g. no registration for classes outside of registration window, no negative deposits/withdrawals, no overdrafting, etc.)
+- [X] Basic validation of user input (e.g. no registration for classes outside of registration window, no negative deposits/withdrawals, no overdrafting, etc.)
 - [ ] Unit tests for all business-logic classes
-- [ ] All exceptions are properly caught and handled
+- [X] All exceptions are properly caught and handled
-- [ ] Proper use of OOP principles
+- [X] Proper use of OOP principles
-- [ ] Documentation (all classes and methods have basic documentation)
+- [X] Documentation (all classes and methods have basic documentation)
-- [ ] Database is 3rd Normal Form Compliant
+- [X] Database is 3rd Normal Form Compliant
-- [ ] Referential integrity (e.g. if a class is removed from the catalog, no students should be registered for it)
+- [X] Referential integrity (e.g. if a class is removed from the catalog, no students should be registered for it)
-- [ ] Generation of basic design documents (e.g. relational diagram, class diagram, flows, etc.)
+- [X] Generation of basic design documents (e.g. relational diagram, class diagram, flows, etc.)

 ## Tech Stack